lakeff/ReinoCMDS2/README.md

 - `.whereami`
   - will tell you your current location in the world
   - Shortcut: *.wai*
+- `.announce add (Name) (Message) (Time) (OneTime: True/False)`
+  - Adds an announcement to the list of announcements.
+Time is server time.
+OneTime true will only do it once, false will repeat the announcement every day at the same time.
+(Default False)
+  - Example: *.announce add “Spooky” “It is the spooky hour!”
+12:00AM false*
+  - Shortcut: *.announce a*
+- `.announce remove (Name)`
+  - Removes an announcement from the list of announcements.
+  - Example: *.announce remove “Spooky”*
+  - Shortcut: *.announce r*
+- `.announce list`
+  - Lists all announcements.
+Soonest upcoming announcements are at the start of the list.
+  - Shortcut: *.announce l*
+- `.announce change (Name) (Message) (Time) (OneTime: True/False)`
+  - Changes an announcement in the list of announcements.
+Time is server time.
+OneTime true will only do it once, false will repeat the announcement every day at the same time.
+(Default False)
+  - Example: *.announce change “Spooky” “It is the spookiest hour!”
+12:00AM false*
+  - Shortcut: *.announce c*
+- `.unbindplayer (Name)`
+  - Unbinds a steamID from a character.
+Useful for "deleting" a character.
+Old body, name, territory etc will still exist, but the character will be unplayable.
+Kicks affected player.
+When they log back, they will be prompted to create a new character.
+  - Example:: *.unbindplayer Bob*
+- `.swapplayers (Name1) (Name2)`
+  - Swaps steamIDs between two characters.
+Useful for "changing" a character.
+You can swap two active players, or swap back into a previously unbound body.
+Kicks affected players.
+  - Example: *.swapplayers Bob Joe*
+- `.incomingdecay`
+  - will list 6 of the plots that are closest to decay.
+  - Shortcut: *.incd*
+- `.playerinfo (Player)`
+  - will list the player's steamID, online status, clan name, Position, and list all of their castles (with index ID, region, and time remaining on heart).
+  - Example: *.playerinfo Bob*
+- `.idcheck (steamID)`
+  - will see if a steamID is registered to a character, and if so, what character it is.
+  - Example: *.idcheck 1234567890*
+- `.unlock (Player)`
+  - will complete a player's journal, vbloods, abilities and waypoints.
+Does not unlock DLCs.
+(Thats naughty)
+  - Example: *.unlock Bob*

 ## Player Commands:
 - `.afk`